 Recognizing the excesses of the colonial past, the government has said, “We do not want an apology or a handout.
 We want investment.”
 The British are late to the table, and the Chinese have significant projects underway.
 The future of “Little England” is evolving.
 Choice and Character have made this country.
 It continues as the best is yet to come.

-The most easterly of the Caribbean islands, Barbados stands alone and is culturally and geologically unique!
+It is the most easterly of the Caribbean islands.
+Barbados stands alone and is culturally and geologically unique!
 Here you will meet ordinary – extraordinary people, rogues, and heroes just like the true-life characters in Rogues in Paradise.

 More about the GEOCADDER Map Application- Click Here >>>